Handan Chun: Xiaolin

 Handan Chun's most famous work is the Xiaolin (笑林), a collection of humorous anecdotes.
 It is considered by scholars to be the first collection of jokes in Chinese literature, and the earliest zhiren xiaoshuo (志人小説, "records of personalities").
 It was recorded for the first time in the Book of Sui, where it is attributed to Handan and records it as consisting of three juan (scrolls).
 The Old History of the Five Dynasties and New History of the Five Dynasties also record it as three juan.
 It is not mentioned in any other official dynastic history after this point.
 During the Southern Song, Wu Zeng recorded in the Nenggaizhai manlu (能改斋漫录) that the imperial palace had a ten-juan copy of the Old Xiaolin (古笑林).
 Wang Liqi states that this text was probably an expanded edition of Xiaolin.
 The book was lost after the Song dynasty, with the individual stories scattered in various collections.
 The first person to collect the various surviving stories of the Xiaolin was Ming dynasty scholar Chen Yumo, who collected 10 surviving fragments in his Guanghuaji (廣滑稽).
 Qing dynasty scholar Ma Guohan collected 26 fragments in the Yuhan shanfang jiyi shu (玉函山房輯佚書).
-Lu Xun then edited the most complete collection of stories in the Xiaolin so far in his Guxiaoshuo gouchen, basing it on Ma Guohan's collection as well as adding three stories he found himself for a total of 29 stories.
+Lu Xun then edited the most complete collection of stories in the Xiaolin so far in his Guxiaoshuo gouchen (古小說鉤沉), basing it on Ma Guohan's collection as well as adding three stories he found himself for a total of 29 stories.